 And yet, the American outcry for an American Sports Sedan from General Motors was great enough that in late 2013, the Chevrolet SS was debuted, based on the Gen F Holden Commodore.
-The problem, it was boring.
+The problem?
+It was boring.
 It took forever to get a manual and magnetic ride control.
-And with 415 HP, it picked up EXACTLY where the Pontiac G8 left off at.
+And with 415 HP, it picked up exactly where the Pontiac G8 left off.
 Which is bad.
-Later I'll explain “How I Would Relaunch The Chevy SS”; for now, we analyze why the Chevy SS didn’t do very good.
+Later I'll explain “How I Would Relaunch The Chevy SS”; for now, we analyze why the Chevy SS didn’t do very well.

 As previously stated, 415 HP was good, healthy power in 2008.
 But in 2013, it was far too little.
 In fact, the Chevy SS suffered from the same problem the Jeep Grand Cherokee SRT8 did: too little power for the competition.
-Atleast the Jeep was fighting in a rough segment, while the SS had to to compete with literally only three cars.
-The Dodge Charger SRT8, the Chrysler 300 SRT8, and the Ford Taurus SHO….actually forget the SHO.
+At least the Jeep was fighting in a rough segment, whereas the SS had to compete with literally only three cars: the Dodge Charger SRT8, the Chrysler 300 SRT8, and the Ford Taurus SHO.
+Actually, forget the SHO.
 It’s just there and it had worse problems than the SS.

 Regardless of this fact, Chevrolet is a company more than capable of reviving and making the SS fun for the short time we would have it.
 So why didn’t Chevy do that?
 The only answer I have, really, is laziness.
 Chevy focused more on the Camaro and Corvette than the SS, leaving it as the odd child out.
-And that’s weird, seeing as to how they went through all that trouble to import the car from Australia.
+And that’s weird, especially since they went through all that trouble to import the car from Australia.
 You could at least give it more T.L.C.

 © 2018 Joshua Nightshade